Truck Driver Salaries 2026 — Long‑Haul DE, NL, BE & AT

 Belgium & Austria

-Belgium utilizes Collective Labor Agreements (CLAs) to ensure standardized compensation excluding per diems.
-In Austria, international assignments—specifically routes into Italy or Eastern Europe—frequently trigger additional daily allowances and clear documentation of overtime rates.
+Belgium relies heavily on Collective Labour Agreements (CLAs), ensuring standardised compensation excluding per diems.
+In Austria, international assignments—especially routes into Italy or Eastern Europe—frequently trigger additional daily allowances and clearly documented overtime rates.

 Factors Influencing Earnings

-• Vehicle class (CE license) and ADR certifications.
+• Vehicle class (CE licence) and ADR certifications